miles-lenz/travel-chatbot/README.md

 ## Demo

-A video that illustrates an example interaction with the chatbot can be found here: [LINK] The image below shows a snapshot of this video.
+You can view a video demonstrating an example interaction with the chatbot on [my Google Drive](https://drive.google.com/file/d/1l_LEtIyc0-5chyn9qzpIwCw217_igBNo/view?usp=sharing).
+The image below provides a snapshot from the video.

 ![thumbnail](https://github.com/miles-lenz/travel-chatbot/blob/main/thumbnail.png)